inphobia/inphobia.github.io/content/_index.md

   * actual pages are collapsed in menu to reduce clutter
   * to be used as reference when you know what you need
   * building block for flowcharts
+  * catagory names chosen for fun, not clarity
 * nomenclatur
   * prolly need to add a sas jargon dictionary...